ZhouQunying/svg-moonstar/README.md

 # svg-moonstar.
 SVG drawing of the starts and Moon, and the lighthouse.
-Js dynamically generated stars,each page is different.
+Js dynamically generated stars,each page is different./<br>
 If you put it in the lost pages will be a good idea.